What are some alternatives to the H-1B visa?

 If you are working for a university, or a non-profit affiliated with a university, your company can petition for your H-1B visa without being subject to the cap.

-For more information about these visa types please visit our website or contact our office for a free consultation.
+For more information about these visa types please visit our website or contact our office for a consultation.